jonatanSh/shelf/README.md

 and load shellcodes yourself
 in future versions it will enable you to create your own runtime resolve function eg ...

+### Function injection:
+get_elf_information address (loader function) is injected while building the shellcode. the library statically set the address of external functions. currently, it is not exposed to the user but in future versions support for user input for external functions will be added.

 ```c
 struct elf_information_struct {
     size_t elf_header_size;